Gansu: Politics

-Governors of Gansu: The Governorship of Gansu is the second highest-ranking official within Gansu, behind the Secretary of the CPC Gansu Committee.
+The Secretary of the CCP Gansu Committee is the highest-ranking office within Gansu Province.
+The Governor of Gansu is the second highest-ranking official within Gansu, behind the Secretary of the CPC Gansu Committee.
 The governor is responsible for all issues related to economics, personnel, political initiatives, the environment and the foreign affairs of the province.
 The Governor is appointed by the Gansu Provincial People's Congress, which is the province's legislative body.